NamedKitten/KittehPlayer/README.md

 - RoosterTeeth ![RoosterTeeth Screenshot](https://raw.githubusercontent.com/NamedKitten/KittehPlayer/master/screenshots/RoosterTeeth.png)

 ## FOR PINEPHONE USERS
-- If you use a pinephone, you'll need config from the gist linked at very bottom.
+- If you use a pinephone, you MIGHT need config from the gist linked at very bottom.

 ## How to install